 The Emerging Leadership Certificate program is the perfect way for students to build leadership skills, practice teamwork and communication skills, connect with other student leaders, and learn about how to get involved at Cal Poly.
 Students complete the Emerging Leadership Certificate by participating in the Emerging Leaders Series.
 The Emerging Leaders Series is FREE, open to all students (no experience required), and provides a fun, quick way for students to expand their perspective on leadership.
-Email email@example.com to RSVP for the session that works best in your schedule.
+If you would like to register click the link below!
+Email email@example.com if you have any questions.
 Graduates of the Emerging Leaders Series are invited to participate in the Developing Leaders Series.

 Wednesday 1 - 3pm

 The Emerging Leaders Series is a not-for-credit series that meets once a week for two hours over the course of eight weeks.
 The series begins during week 2 of each quarter.

 Participating students are matched with alumni mentors as part of the Alumni Mentor program.
 The mentors will help students with networking, identifying strategies for continued leadership development, and utilizing leadership skills for career success.

 Additionally, students in Cal Poly’s Honors Program get leadership credit for participating in the series.

 Past Emerging Leaders Series have gone on to become RAs, WOW and SLO Days Leaders, Leaders in Greek Life, InterHousing Council members, and get involved with clubs and different student organizations.

 “I didn’t know what to expect from this series, but walked out of every single meeting feeling inspired, confident, and with a desire to go out and change something.
 I really enjoyed the thought provoking conversations and have encouraged several friends to look into this program.
 I think it has helped me understand myself better, as well as how others work.”